dogcomplex/dippingbird-codex/README.md

 ![Dipping Bird](dippingbird.gif)

-Fully-automated* coding for Aider (currently couched with asterisks)
+Fully-automated* coding for OpenAI Codex CLI (currently couched with asterisks)

 - All entry is done in the background, you can keep your mouse and keyboard to yourself.
 - Assumes Windows environment for now (Win 10 pro tested)